adrianm3c3/SuperHeroSchool-AI-Demo/README.md

-# 🦸 Hero Type Predictor
+# 🦸 SuperHeroSchool AI Demo

-An interactive scenario-based quiz that uses machine learning to analyze a student's decision-making style and predict their "hero type."
+An interactive scenario-based quiz that uses machine learning to analyze a student's decision making style and predict their  hero type.

 ---